Page cover

 Each member of the department has a unique and distinct callsign used for identification.
 Every callsign consists of 4 elements, each with a specific purpose:

-• First Digit: Indicates the of the unit.
+• First Digit: Indicates the operating area of the unit.

 • Dash: Separates the two halves of the callsigns; can be omitted.